Best geek t-shirts: Top shirt wear for the ultimate nerds

 Stranger Things

-Smash hit 80's sci-fi horror TV show Stranger Things is returning for a third season and everyone loves this classic show.
+Smash hit 80's sci-fi horror TV show Stranger Things is back and everyone loves this classic show.
 The typeface of this t-shirt makes it obvious what you're representing for those in the know, without simply wearing the logo.

 Commodore 64

 Retro gamers and geeks will love this one.
-Younger peeps may also enjoy this Commodore 64 now the C64 is having a come back.
+Younger peeps may also enjoy this Commodore 64 now the C64 is having a comeback.
 We just love the wonderful feelings of nostalgia it brings us.

 Binary